 The PPE 3 establishes a clear, long-term framework for offshore wind development, backed by public investment and industrial policy:

-– 15 GW of offshore wind by 2035, rising to 18 GW by 2037 (including 10 GW of floating wind).
+– 15 GW of offshore wind by 2035, rising to 18 GW by 2037 (with a significant share of floating wind).
 See the project map.

-– 33,867 jobs projected in the offshore wind sector by 2030
+– 20,000+ jobs projected in the offshore wind sector by 2035 (currently 8,254 direct jobs)

-– 7+ GW of tenders to be launched by 2030, including AO9 Bretagne Sud (500 MW), AO10 Bretagne Nord-Ouest (500 MW), and BGL (1 GW), the largest floating wind zone in France.
+– 8+ GW of tenders to be launched by 2026, including AO9 Bretagne Sud (500 MW), AO10 Bretagne Nord-Ouest (~2 GW).
+BGL, the largest floating wind zone in France, has been identified as a priority area for the long-term development of deep-water floating wind, with a horizon of 2050.

 – Industrial localization requirements: Tenders will prioritize projects with strong European supply chain integration, in line with the Net Zero Industry Act.